slively/boot-react/README.md

 java -jar build/libs/boot-react-0.0.1-SNAPSHOT.jar
 ```

-With spring boot 1.3, you can install the application http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/html/deployment-install.html#deployment-service[as a linux service]
+With spring boot 1.3, you can install the application [as a linux service](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/html/deployment-install.html#deployment-service)

 NB: each application can be assembled with the `assemble` task so you can use `frontend:assemble` or `backend:assemble`.
 The backend task depends on the frontend task.